hcloud-talos/terraform-hcloud-talos/README.md

 - IPv6 dual stack is not supported by Talos yet.
 You can activate IPv6 with `enable_ipv6`, but it should not have any effect.
-- `enable_kube_span` let's the cluster not get in ready state.
-It is not clear why yet.
-I have to investigate it.

 ## Future Plans